HyeonTae/luma/capsule/README.md

 commands to communicate with the device.

 The application considers views to be distinct if they have a different activity name, fragment composition, or view hierarchy.
+It stores all of the data in a /capsule/data/ directory.

 ## Code Example